-Dana Nahai is an accomplished authority on nutritional science and wellness with published written and video content.
+Dana Nahai is an accomplished authority on nutrition science and wellness with published written and video content.
 Check here for recent and notable media coverage.

 I’m a Dietitian and I’m Here to Tell You You’re Not Going to Stop Eating Sugar